Staff Turnover: what to do when your star employee leaves

 What could have been done to retain that employee?
 Was it the salary, workload, development opportunities, or appraisal?
 The list of why people leave jobs is endless, but when an important employee leaves it's important to reflect on what could have been done differently in order to minimise the chances of it happening again.

 The most important thing is to not take it personally.
-Disruptions in your company can happen any time, and people leave companies for a variety of reasons, therefore the best way to react to an important employee leaving is to prepare for it.
+Disruptions in your company can happen at any time, and people leave companies for a variety of reasons, therefore the best way to react to an important employee leaving is to prepare for it.
 The vacancy is now open, and this in itself brings with it an opportunity.
 The star of the future is out there and looking for a role, so it’s time to start engaging with prospective candidates.
 Focus on the future.

 If you'd like to chat about your hiring or retention strategies please do not hesitate to get in touch.